berhalak/vue-cli-plugin-codebehind/README.md

 # vue-cli-plugin-codebehind
-Code behind (in typescript or js) for vuew
+Code behind (in typescript or js) for vue